-By law, you cannot be required to disclose your depression to an employer or at a job interview.
+By law, you are not required to disclose your depression to an employer or at a job interview.

-A tribunal may also be the preferred option in cases where an employer has disregarded an employee's rights, but the resulting anxiety or depression has not been clinically diagnosed.
+A tribunal may also be the preferred option if your employer has disregarded your rights, but the resulting anxiety or depression has not been clinically diagnosed.

 Personal injury claim

-If a worker has been medically diagnosed with depression or another recognised condition, it may be possible to claim personal injury compensation for that harm.
+If you have been medically diagnosed with depression or another recognised condition, it may be possible to claim personal injury compensation.

 For example, a psychiatric injury that is likely to recover within a few months could be worth up to £4,450.

-Severe harm, with poor prospects for recovery and that has had a lasting impact on a person's life and ability to work could be worth up to £88,000.
+Severe harm, with poor prospects for recovery that has had a lasting impact on a person's life and ability to work, could be worth up to £88,000.